 Several studies have explored alliances and changing tactics by focusing on one of the more lethal types of terrorism: suicide attacks.
 However, there is some disagreement in the direction of effects when it comes to linking alliances and the spread of suicide attacks.
 On one hand, Horowitz (2010) finds that suicide attacks diffuse across a network, spreading from particularly strong groups outward as the tactic is picked up by groups linked to the stronger groups.
-This, Horowitz (2010) argues, is a facet of alliances facilitating shared information about tactics and efficiency; groups learn new tactics from their partners.
+This, Horowitz (2010) argues, is a facet of shared information regarding tactics and efficiency that stems from alliances; groups learn new tactics from their partners.
 Jammat-ul-Ahrar, for example, greatly increased its amount of suicide attacks after affiliating with Islamic State-Khorasan Jadoon 2022.
-On the other hand, Acosta (2016) finds that organizations adopt suicide attacks in order to ingratiate themselves to and ally with the stronger organizations already using the tactic.
+On the other hand, Acosta (2016) finds that organizations adopt suicide attacks in order to ingratiate themselves to and ally with the stronger organizations already using this particular tactic.
 Yet, exploring this relationship with the use of network analysis techniques, Asal et al. (2016) find that terrorist groups that commit suicide attacks do have more allies but that these groups do not seek one another out on the basis of suicide attacks as a tactic.
-In other words, militant groups attempt to ally with groups that use suicide attacks, but the groups that already use suicide attacks do not necessarily look for use of this tactic as the basis of connection.
+In other words, militant groups attempt to ally with groups that use suicide attacks, but the groups that already use suicide attacks do not look for use of this tactic as the basis of connection.
 They find similar results with regard to lethality: highly lethal militant groups have more connections than groups with low lethality, but highly lethal groups are not necessarily connected to one another.
 One potential implication that stems from this is that many groups seek to ally with more lethal groups because of the resources that these groups have.

-In this study, I focus on the way that alliances affect organizational lethality.
-Because alliances allow expanded access to resources, alliances are associated with more deadly groups (Horowitz and Potter 2014; Asal and Shkolnik 2024).
-There are different ways of measuring alliances, from a sheer count of ties to the quality of those ties to embeddedness within an entire network of organizations.
-Approaching cooperation as a binary concept - a group either cooperates with at least one other group or it does not cooperate - Oots (1986) found that transnational attacks from 1968-1977 had higher fatalities when they were joint attacks than attacks committed by a single group.
+This study's focus is on the way that alliances affect organizational lethality.
+By virtue of increasing resource access, alliances are associated with more deadly groups (Horowitz and Potter 2014; Asal and Shkolnik 2024).
+There are different ways of measuring alliances, from a sheer count of ties to the quality of those ties to an entire network of organizations.
+Approaching cooperation as a binary concept, Oots (1986) found that transnational attacks from 1968-1977 had higher fatalities when they were joint attacks than attacks committed by a single group.
 Moving beyond a binary measurement of alliances, more recent research has examined the number of alliances, finding that a higher number of allies increases the number of fatalities caused by terrorist organizations (Asal and Rethemeyer 2008).
 Likewise, among insurgent groups, a higher alliance count has been shown to greatly increase battle deaths and even to make it more likely that a group will cross the 1,000 battle death threshold that indicates a high-intensity conflict (Asal and Shkolnik 2024).